Lukang Folk Arts Museum

 The Lukang Folk Arts Museum (鹿港民俗文物館 (鹿港民俗文物馆, Lùgǎng Mínsú Wénwùguǎn)) is a museum in Lukang Township, Changhua County, Taiwan.

 History

 The museum was originally built as a residence of Koo Hsien-jung.
 The construction started in 1913 and was completed 6 years later in 1919.
 In the 1920s and 1930s, the building became the venue for international conferences with foreign dignitaries.
 In 1973, the building was converted into the Lukang Folk Arts Museum, with all the buildings, land, furniture, utensils and collector's items having been donated by the Koo family and other private benefactors.
 The museum holds more than 6,000 articles.
-The items exhibited in the museum mostly date from the mid-Ching dynasty to the early years of the Republic.
+The items exhibited in the museum mostly date from the mid-Qing dynasty to the early years of the Republic.
 Household, travel, and recreational items, as well as religious implements and celebratory artifacts are displayed for visitors.

 Architecture

 The museum was designed by Japanese architect Moriyama Matsunosuke.
 The building has a strong local flavor.
 The architecture of the museum and the pieces housed within not only demonstrate craftsmanship, but also a thriving history of Lukang.

 The museum has the following buildings: